DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 [But Kyouko didn't understand it.
 That place?
 To be sealed?
 I had no idea what it meant, but it struck me.
-That's why I thought to search the most suspicious looking place.]
+That's why Kyouko thought to search the most suspicious looking place.]

 It was Rikugen Kyouko.